Lifan-Zhao/lifan-zhao.github.io/content/authors/admin/_index.md

 ## About Me

-I am a fourth-year Ph.D. student in Computer Science at [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/en/), supervised by [Prof. Yanyan Shen](https://shen-yy.github.io/).
+I am a final-year Ph.D. student in Computer Science at [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/en/), supervised by [Prof. Yanyan Shen](https://shen-yy.github.io/).
 I am broadly interested in meta-learning, online learning, and post-training for foundation models.
 My previous work mainly focus on data-driven applications including time series forecasting and recommender systems.
 I recently worked on Agentic AI at [Tongyi Lab](https://tongyi.aliyun.com/welcome), Alibaba Group, and I am currently working on multi-modal time series reasoning at ByteDance.

+I am on the job market now!
+Please reach out if you think I could be a fit for your group.